dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 #### <a name="toc_4"></a>3.1 Dataset & Model

-- Download or use the following the following model directly from 🤗.
+- Download or use the following the following model directly from 🤗.<br> &nbsp;a. `bigscience/bloom-1b1`<br>
-a. `bigscience/bloom-1b1`
-b. `tiiuae/falcon-7b`
-c. `Salesforce/codegen2-1B`
+&nbsp;b. `tiiuae/falcon-7b`<br>
+&nbsp;c. `Salesforce/codegen2-1B`<br>

-- Download or use the following sample dataset directly from 🤗.
-a.
-Dataset for fine-tuning:
+- Download or use the following sample dataset directly from 🤗. <br> &nbsp;a.
+Dataset for fine-tuning: <br>
-b.
+&nbsp;b.
 Dataset for quantization: Quantization requires sample data to calibrate and enhance quality of the quantization.
 In this benchmark test, [C4 dataset](https://huggingface.co/datasets/c4) is utilized.
-C4 is a large-scale, multilingual collection of web text gathered from the Common Crawl project.
+C4 is a large-scale, multilingual collection of web text gathered from the Common Crawl project. <br>

 #### <a name="toc_5"></a>3.2 CML Session